lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/README.md

   - `schemas:url` specified as `datatype:string`
 - On all sub entities that represent a list (procedure, website, rule, etc), a `shacl:order` is added.
 This is to ensure an order on these sub entities.

-## Other info
+# Other info

 - Referenced schema's or ontologies are found under `schemas-ontologies`
+- The (current) remaining tasks in this proces are found [here](instances-concepts%2Fquestions.md#todo)

 # Executing the code